HMCS Quesnel: Wartime service

 Quesnel left Esquimalt on 13 September 1942, with four other corvettes headed for Panama and the Atlantic.
 Transferred to the east coast to replace a ship taking part in Operation Torch, Quesnel arrived at Halifax on 13 October 1942, and was assigned to the Western Local Escort Force (WLEF).
 With the division of the force into escort groups in June 1943, she became a member of EG W-1.
 During this period she underwent a refit, including fo’c's’le extension, from early September to 23 December 1943, at Pictou, Nova Scotia.
 This refit was followed by workups in St. Margaret's Bay, Nova Scotia and Bermuda.

 On 12 May 1944, she picked up 17 crew members from the damaged SS Esso Pittsburgh.
 Quesnel later joined the Quebec Force in the St. Lawrence River on 10 June 1944, and was tasked with escorting Labrador-Quebec convoys through the ice fields in the Straits of Belle Isle.

 In November 1944 she was transferred to Halifax Force, going to Sydney, Nova Scotia for refit and, on completion late in January 1945, to Bermuda for workups.
 She resumed escort duty late in March 1945, temporarily attached to EG W-5 and W-8 of the WLEF until the end of the war.

 She brought her last convoy to Halifax in July 1945 and was decommissioned on 3 July 1945.
 She was the only one of the ten corvettes transferred from the Royal Navy who was not returned.
-She was sold on 5 October 1945, to the United Steel and Metal Company in Hamilton, Ontario for scrapping.
-She was finally broken up at Hamilton in 1946.
+The after-war use of the ship is not entirely clear.
+One account says she was sold on 5 October 1945, to the United Steel and Metal Company in Hamilton, Ontario for scrapping and finally broken up at Hamilton in 1946.
+However, an article in the Kingston Whig-Standard 10 May 1949 clearly shows the ship being towed to Kingston after serving for several years as an auxiliary steam plant for Beaver Board Co or Ontario Paper Co in Thorold Ontario.
+Additional articles referenced show the boiler being removed in Kingston and later being sold to Dofasco in Hamilton for recycling into food safety cans by American Can Co.